"If my life were a Bingo card, it would always spell out

 Although a film student, I was introduced to the works of Ansel Adams, Edward Weston, and the Group f/64.
-A major influence at the time and up until his passing in 2020 was Ike Morgulis, photographer, instructor, mentor and friend.
+A major influence at the time and up until his passing in 2020, was Ike Morgulis a photographer, instructor, mentor and friend.

 Taking a year off from school I photographed Banff National Park and Baie St. Paul, Quebec.
 One of my most popular photographs, l'Accalmie was selected by my publisher as the front cover of my second collection of poetry, Abbotsford Station: The Voyage of Rediscovery.
 My photography is also featured in the books interior.